Adaptive Variation-Resilient Random Number Generator for Embedded Encryption: Adaptive TRNG with a True-Random Entropy Source

 \subsection{Adaptive Digitizer}

 Once a stochastic signal is generated by the entropy source, the signal needs to be converted from analog to digital, and this is the role of the digitizer.
 This is usually done by comparing the analog stochastic voltage signal with a reference analog voltage ($V_{REF}$) using a comparator that converts voltages above $V_{REF}$ to high output voltages (ideally $V_{DD}$: a digital 1) and voltages below $V_{REF}$ to low output voltages (ideally GND: a digital 0).
 Ideally, the desired output of the digitizer would be a random bit stream that is 50 \% ones (1's) and 50 \% zeros (0's) on average.
 Based on this, $V_{REF}$ is a critical design parameter.
 In our design, instead of applying a fixed $V_{REF}$ to the comparator, we design a low-pass filter (LPF) circuit that generates an adaptive moving $V_{REF}$ from the stochastic signal ($V_{stochastic}$) corresponding to its short-term average, as shown in Fig. \ref{Fig 3} (d).
-This $V_{REF}$ adapts to changes in the stochastic signal, such as voltage drift or mismatch from the designed-for voltage levels due to process-induced or supply voltage variations.